vasilisanagno/Sorting-Algorithms-Comparison-Project/README.md

 - **Quicksort_2p_r_pre (QS2pRPre):** Modified QS2pR with pre-selected square root of n pivots.
 - **Quicksort_3p_r_pre (QS3pRPre):** Modified QS3pR with pre-selected square root of n pivots.

-## Experiment Details
-...

-## Pseudo Code
-...

-## Plots
-...

-## Hardware Specifications
-...

-## How to Run
-...

 ## Results and Analysis
 Summarize the results and provide a brief analysis of the performance of each algorithm.
-For detailed analysis, please refer to [project.pdf](Project.pdf).
+For detailed analysis, please refer to [Project.pdf](Project.pdf).